drolbr/overpass-doc/en/preface/osm_data_model.md

 when the boundary of the area is supposed to be assembled of multiple ways.
 This is applicable virtually only to boundaries of large areas (cities, counties, countries).

-Like with ways the area is defined by its boundary.
+As with ways, an area is defined by its boundary.
-The in the relation referenced ways therefore must fit and sum up to closed rings.
+The ways of the relation referenced must therefore fit and sum up to closed rings.
 More information on the [conventions](https://github.com/osmlab/fixing-polygons-in-osm/blob/master/doc/background.md).

 <a name="metas"/>